satishsuryanarayan/ecfr/README.md

     "password": "secret"
 }
 ```
-4. Before starting the server for the first time, please run the following command to initialize the database:
+4. Before starting the server for the first time, please run the following command to initialize the database:<br/>
 `flask -app api init-db`
-5. After the database is initialized, please run the following command to run the server and the application:
+5. After the database is initialized, please run the following command to run the server and the application:<br/>
 `gunicorn -w 4 --threads 2 "api:create_app()" --keep-alive 3600`
 6. Please point your browser to http://127.0.0.1:8000/docs